daveRendon/skytap/README.md

 # Skytap Landing Zones

 Welcome to the repository for Skytap Landing Zones on Azure.
-This project is designed to provide a structured approach to deploying Skytap environments in Azure, facilitating the migration and management of traditional applications such as AIX, IBM i, and legacy Unix systems in Skytap on Azure.
-Our goal is to ensure that enterprises can seamlessly integrate their legacy applications into Azure while maintaining the high performance, reliability, and security standards that Skytap offers.
+This project is designed to provide a structured approach to deploying Skytap environments in Azure, facilitating the migration and management of AIX and IBM i to Skytap on Azure.

 ## Overview

-Skytap on Azure provides a unique capability for running IBM Power and x86 workloads in the cloud.
-It replicates traditional data center environments in Azure, enabling lift-and-shift migrations without the need to modify the applications or architectures significantly.
+Skytap on Azure provides a unique capability for running IBM Power and x86 workloads in the cloud, enabling lift-and-shift migrations without the need to modify the applications or architectures significantly.
 Skytap Landing Zones are pre-configured environments that follow best practices and guidelines to optimize the deployment of these workloads on Azure.

 ### Key Components of a Skytap Landing Zone

 1. **Pre-configured Infrastructure**:
-   - Includes all necessary virtual network settings, storage configurations, and computing resources.
+   - Includes all necessary virtual network settings, storage configurations, and computing resources needed to perform the migration of AIX or IBM i.
 This setup is tailored to meet the security, compliance, and operational requirements of the applications being migrated.

 2. **Security and Compliance**:
    - Built with security controls and compliance guidelines in mind to ensure that the migrated applications adhere to organizational policies and regulatory standards.